 Heavenly, too, were the massages services at Pritikin’s spa, a special comfort to Dr. Hooks, who, as a result of an operation in 1972, has back problems that plague him whenever he puts pressure on his spine.
 His particular spa favorite at Pritikin – the hot stone massage.
 “I’d never had that before.
 It was delightful!”

-Most beneficial, in the doctor’s opinion, was the education he received at the Pritikin Longevity Center, notably the label reading classes taught by Director of Nutrition Jeff Novick.
+Most beneficial, in the doctor’s opinion, was the education he received at the Pritikin Longevity Center, notably the label reading classes.
 “I used to think I was reading food labels.
-I’d take note, for example, of the 800mg of sodium on a soup can’s label, but it was Jeff who make me aware that 800mg was in just half a can.
+I’d take note, for example, of the 800mg of sodium on a soup can’s label, but this class made me aware that 800mg was in just half a can.
 Just half a can has more sodium than I should eat in a week!

-“I also greatly appreciated the lectures by Dr. Jay Kenney on diabetes.
-He made me realize that diabetes is as much about your mind as your body, meaning: If you control what you eat and drink, and you exercise, you can in fact do an excellent job of controlling your diabetes.”
+“I also greatly appreciated the lectures on diabetes.
+I realized that diabetes is as much about your mind as your body, meaning: If you control what you eat and drink, and you exercise, you can in fact do an excellent job of controlling your diabetes.”

-And Dr. Hooks felt his physician at Pritikin, Dr. Baum, “was first-rate – both thorough and inspiring.
+And Dr. Hooks felt his physician at Pritikin, “was first-rate – both thorough and inspiring.
 I will always heed his insightful advice.”

 A minister and human rights leader for more than 50 years, Dr. Hooks is avidly aware of the power of community, of how the love and caring of others can help us transcend even the greatest of obstacles.
 At Pritikin he found such a community.
 “Everyone – the doctors, dietitians, exercise people, waiters, chefs, housekeepers – is so nice and caring.
 Everyone has a smile for you.
 Everyone cheers you on, and listens so very carefully to your every need.

 “Every time I’ve come to Pritikin, my experience has been simply outstanding.
 I can’t think of a more helpful, healthful, and enjoyable atmosphere.
-B.T.
-Jones deserves all the credit for getting me there.
-Thank you, B.T.
-We’re both looking forward, if God blesses us, to coming back to Pritikin in 2006.”
+Mr. Jones deserves all the credit for getting me there.
+Thank you, Mr. We’re both looking forward, if God blesses us, to coming back to Pritikin in 2006.”